Sustainability: Green Talent, the road to attracting and retaining ...

-This time last year we wrote about what will define the data manager of the future, based on our 2015 survey and white paper ‘The state of data 2015’.
-Last year we identified that our respondents thought influencing, long term vision and listening and questioning were the most important skills for a data manager to have, while budget and project management ranked the least.
+In 2015 we wrote about what will define the data manager of the future, based on our 2015 survey and white paper ‘The state of data 2015’.
+We identified that our respondents thought influencing, long term vision and listening and questioning were the most important skills for a data manager to have, while budget and project management ranked the least.
 And it seems now we’re in 2016 not much has changed.

-Our 2016 survey and white paper ‘Adrift on a sea of data: The state of data 2016’ reaffirmed the beliefs of last year.
+Our 2016 survey and white paper ‘Adrift on a sea of data: The state of data 2016’ reaffirmed the beliefs of the last in 2015.
 Soft skills still seem to be the most important set of skills for a data manager to have.

 The state of data 2016’ survey results

 We’ve written quite a few times in the past about soft skills and how important they can be when applying for a job, but why are they so important when hiring a Data Manager?
 This may be because a data manager must meet specific, highly specialised technical requirements and therefore skills such as project management and budget management may be expected by employers and in an ideal world, a data manager would have these soft skills as well.

 The importance of these soft skills can help to build a team, while a data manager will need the technical knowledge to successfully implement data analytics in an organisation, influencing, listening and questioning can be the difference between building or breaking a team and the long term vision of a data manager can allow a concentrated and systematic approach to make any long-range progress.

 These soft skills can be a lot harder to recruit for, and even harder to train.
 Many soft skills come down to the personality of an individual, which can be hard to pinpoint on a CV.
 The interview process is the best way to tell if a certain person has the soft skill you are looking for.

 When looking for potential candidates there are certain traits to look out for:

 The underlying theme lies with communication, team work and problem solving.